U.S. Department of Transportation

 Washington, DC 20590

-Adequately maintained pavement markings improve highway safety and prevent roadway departure crashes by bouncing light from vehicle headlights back toward the vehicle and the driver's eyes, making the pavement markings appear brighter and easier to see and read.
+Adequately maintained pavement markings improve nighttime visibility of highways and reduce the risk roadway departure crashes by bouncing light from vehicle headlights back toward the vehicle and the driver's eyes, making the pavement markings visible at a greater distance.
+This provides more time for the nighttime driver to react to changes in alignment.
 Because the retroreflective properties of traffic control devices deteriorate over time, highway agencies need to actively manage the maintenance of pavement markings in order to ensure that they are clearly visible at night.

 On April 22, 2010, a standard for maintaining minimum retroreflectivity of longitudinal pavement markings was published as a notice of proposed rulemaking in the federal register.
 Comment period closed August 20, 2010.